rashanjibowu/bankmarketing/bank_marketing_model.md

 Let's try the following models:

 1. Random Forest Model
-2. Regularized Discriminant Analysis
+2. Optimized version of Random Forest (to deal with imbalanced class distribution in target variable)
-3. Gradient Boosted Trees
+3. Gradient Boosted Machines
-4. Partial Least Squares
-5. Naive Bayes
-6. Neural Network
-7. Logistic Regression
-8. Boosted Logistic Regression
+4. Logistic Regression

 Partition the Data